 Students will create 3D computer models for mechanical design, 3D digital prototypes, and product simulation.
 3D models can be used to bridge the gap between creative and mechanical teams, and communicate a design through visualization.
-These learning-by-doing skills can be applied to a variety of careers that use 3D modeling software including 3D printing, Virtual & Augmented Reality entertainment & gaming, architecture, graphic design, marketing, science and engineering.
-Fee: \$5-\$15
+These learning-by-doing skills can be applied to a variety of careers that use 3D modeling software including 3D printing, virtual and augmented reality entertainment and gaming, architecture, graphic design, marketing, science and engineering.